SCHS-Robotics/HAL9001-Quickstart/_dropdown/hal-config.md

 The teleop program will then continue to use those config options until either new options are set via running an autonomous program with that same robot again and selecting a different config file, or a button on the controller (the a button) is pressed to specifically select a new config file.

 While this works for competitions, in some cases (like when a program is being tested, is under construction, or is meant for debugging), this behavior is undesirable as it takes more time to select 2 config files than one.
-To account for these cases, an annotation exists called @StandAlone.
-When a program is annotated with @StandAlone, it functions as a standalone program, so you only have to select config for that specific program.
-If we wanted to make our Autonomous program a standalone program, for example, we would just annotate it with @StandAlone:
+To account for these cases, an annotation exists called `@StandAlone`.
+When a program is annotated with `@StandAlone`, it functions as a standalone program, so you only have to select config for that specific program.
+If we wanted to make our Autonomous program a standalone program, for example, we would just annotate it with `@StandAlone`:

 ```java
 @StandAlone